khan-22/3DPROG3_PROJECT/README.md

 should also be a trivial task to make identical shader code across the APIs for a task such as this.

+# Instructions

+Compilation instructions using CMake

+## Prerequisites

+* git
+* CMake 3.8.2 (or higher)

+## Compilation on Linux

+* After cloning the repo, navigate into the created folder.
+* Make a new folder named 'build'.
+* Navigate into the build folder.
+* From the terminal, execute the command `cmake ..` to execute cmake
+* To compile, run `make`.
+* The executable is found in `build/benchmark/src/` (relative to repo root) and should be named `benchmark`.

+## Compilation on Windows (using Visual Studio 2017)

+Visual Studio 2017 comes with integrated CMake support which should make this process fairly simple.

+* After cloning the repo, open Visual Studio and instead of opening a project, select Open Folder, and navigate to the newly cloned repo.
+* You are now using VS2017 in a CMake environment.
+Some settings will have changed from what you may be used to.
+You should still be able to compile and run as usual.
+The runnable/debugable target should be called `benchmark`.